 Port's current annual capacity is around 6 million TEUs (containers) and around 31 million tons of cargoes.
 Colombo Harbour's main channel was deepened to depth (min draft) 15 m / 49 ft, The managing company is "Sri Lanka Ports Authority" (SLPA, established 1980).

 The 1 million TEUs mark was in 1996.
 In 1997 was opened the Oil Berth and traffic reached 1,5 million TEUs.
 In 1998 and 1999 were inaugurated two new container terminals.
 In 2000 was opened Peliyagoda Container Freight Station and was started North Pier project's Phase 2.
 In 2002 was opened Ashraff Quay (multi-purpose terminal).
 In 2003 were opened Unity Container Terminal and Colombo Port Maritime Museum.
 In 2004 was reported annual volume of 2,2 million TEUs (increasing to 2,45 million in 2005).

-In 2008 started an USD 1,2 billion port expansion project with contractor the Japanes company Hyundai Engineering and Construction.
+In 2008 started the USD 1,2 billion port expansion project with contractor the Japanese company Hyundai Engineering and Construction.
 By this project (completed in 2012) were built 4 new cargo terminals (3 berths each, total quay length 1200 m, min draft 18 m / 59 ft, max draft / dredging 23 m / 75 ft)).
 Colombo Harbour's channel width was expanded to 560 m and its draft to 20 m.
 Turning basin's diameter is 600 m, with min depth 18 m.
 This allows the port to handle boxships (container carriers) with max capacity 12,000 TEUs.
 Breakwater's total length is 6830 m (22410 ft).

 The first private terminal was awarded to the consortium China Merchants Holdings-Aitken Spence in September 2010, and was opened in 2013.

-In May 2018, the Singapore-headquartered ONE (Ocean Network Express) introduced its new EC5 route that also includes Port Colombo.
+In May 2018, the Singapore-headquartered ONE (Ocean Network Express) introduced its EC5 route that also includes Port Colombo.
 ONE is a container shipping company established in July 2017 as merger between K-Line, MOL and NYK Line.
-The weekly EC5 service (launched on April 23, 2018) links Asia with East Coast USA-Canada, with call ports Laem Chabang (Thailand), Cai Mep (Vietnam) Singapore, Colombo, Suez Canal, Halifax (Canada), USA (NYC, Savannah GA, Norfolk VA, Jacksonville FL), and returns eastbound - Halifax-(Suez Canal) -Jebel Ali-Singapore-Laem Chabang.
+The weekly EC5 service (launched on April 23, 2018) links Asia with East Coast USA-Canada, with call ports Laem Chabang (Thailand), Cai Mep (Vietnam) Singapore, Colombo, Suez Canal, Halifax (NS Canada), USA (NYC, Savannah GA, Norfolk VA, Jacksonville FL), and returns eastbound - Halifax-(Suez Canal) -Jebel Ali-Singapore-Laem Chabang.